The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 The key is to keep the Manafication cooldown going, and once Charibert is below 29.9% HP, any additional damage on him doesn’t matter at all.
 Be sure to prepare a Dualcast with Vercure once the spear is destroyed if needed to ensure you open the next phase on an instant cast.

-# Phase 5: Thordan II
+# Phase Five: Thordan II

 This phase is much like the first Thordan, a trio based phase with a (mostly) lenient DPS check that cycles between “full uptime with barely anything happening” and “a lot of mechanics happening, but the boss is not targetable”.